matt-minev/2D-Physics-Engine/README.md

 ## Acknowledgements

 - Special thanks to the teams behind [Box2D](https://box2d.org/) and [Chipmunk2D](https://chipmunk-physics.net/) for their invaluable contributions to the field of physics simulation.
-- Thanks to the SDL community for providing an excellent multimedia library.
+- Thanks to the SDL community for providing an excellent multimedia library!